xFutte/futte-newspaper/README.md

 ## Configuration

-There are quite a lot of configurations possible out-of-the-box with qb-news.
+There are quite a lot of configurations possible out-of-the-box with qb-newspaper.
 This consists of two files: `config.js` and `config.lua`.

 **Config.js**
 ```javscript